 Very generally, catastrophe models are updated for four primary reasons: 1) refinements to damage functions based on data from actual events, as noted above; 2) new scientific research; 3) enhanced and higher resolution geophysical databases, and; 4) the addition of sources of loss not previously modeled.
 Below are some examples of AIR models that were updated due to these reasons.
-This list is not exhaustive, but meant to convey how AIR determines when to significantly update a model or release a new one.
+This list is not exhaustive but meant to convey how AIR determines when to significantly update a model or release a new one.
 For further discussion of the issues surrounding when catastrophe modelers incorporate new science, see the AIR Current The Dynamic Nature of Science in Catastrophe Modeling.

 For instance, in 2014, new findings by the wider scientific and engineering communities provided motivation for enhancements to the AIR Earthquake Model for the United States.
 The release featured comprehensive enhancements to virtually all model components, prompted in large part by the United States Geological Survey publication, Documentation for the 2014 Update of the United States National Seismic Hazard Maps.
-The following year, AIR released the 2010 version of the AIR Hurricane Model for the United States, which featured the incorporation of a recently published wind field formulation that offers greater fidelity in modeling hurricane wind speeds.
-In 2013, AIR released a major update to the AIR Earthquake Model for Japan, which reflects the latest research on Japan's seismicity and the effects of the 2011 M9.0 earthquake in Tohoku, Japan.
+Sub-perils and additional model refinements were implemented in 2018.
+The same year the AIR Wildfire Model was expanded to states beyond California along with enhancement of the hazard module.
+The prior year, AIR released the 2017 version of the AIR Hurricane Model for the United States, which reflects the incorporation of damage functions including updated building codes and enforcement levels and their effect on vulnerability.
+The 2020 hurricane model reflects updates to the historical catalog and the resultant impact on the stochastic catalog as well as standard vulnerability updates reflecting the aging of the building stock.
+The local intensity now includes inland precipitation flood identical to the US Inland Flood model, but stemming from hurricane induced precipitation flooding.
+A separate model version is applicable to Florida, which is detailed at Which version of Touchstone should I use for Florida hurricane.

 The availability of better data at an ever-higher resolution is a result, in some measure, of the almost exponential increase in computing power over recent years.
 In turn, increases in computing power have enabled catastrophe modelers to incorporate this data without sacrificing model runtimes.
-New algorithms for disaggregating exposure information to a high-resolution grid level makes real sense only when the hazard can be modeled at a very high geophysical resolution (using, for example, high resolution soil, elevation, topographic data and the like).
+Utilizing new algorithms for disaggregating exposure information to a high-resolution grid level makes real sense only when the hazard can be modeled at a very high geophysical resolution (using, for example, high resolution soil, elevation, topographic data and the like).
 The 2014 update of the AIR Severe Thunderstorm Model for the United States features a high-resolution industry exposure database (along with the ability for clients to disaggregate their own exposure to high resolution) that takes full advantage of high-resolution hazard modeling.
 The additional level of detail enables better differentiation between risks, which in turn leads to better risk management practices and decisions that better align with strategic goals.